 Despite having no actual experience of gold mining, he showed remarkable authenticity in his use of vivid “miner’s” language and he enjoyed immediate and huge popularity.
 Regarded by many as “the Kipling of Canada,” he wrote dozens of the most popular, most published, and most recited “story songs” of his day.

-stay sequestered, stay masked . . .
+stay sequestered, stay masked with all that maple leaf smoke still in the air . . .

 And let’s stay in our own countries–as long as we can and want!